aishikmukherjee/aishikmukherjee/README.md

-- 👋 Hi, I’m AISHIK MUKHERJEE (@aishikmukherjee)
-- 👀 I’m interested in Computers and Technology
+--👋 Hi, I’m **AISHIK MUKHERJEE** (@aishikmukherjee) --👀 Passionate about **Computers and Technology**, with a strong focus on **Cloud**.
-- 🌱 I’m currently persuing B.Tech in Computer Science specilizing in Cybersecurity
+--🌱 B.Tech in Computer Science graduate.
+Currently an **Azure Data Engineer Trainee at Cognizant**.
-- 📫 Email to reach me on aishik.mukherjee.work@gmail.com
-- 😄 Pronouns: He/Him
+--💻 Proficient in: **C, Python, DSA, ANSI SQL, Data Warehousing (DW), ETL/ELT, Azure Cloud, and Cyber Defense.**
+--⚡ Fun Fact: Did you know "123456" is still one of the most common passwords?
+Let's change that! 🤫 --😄 Pronouns: He/Him
-- 😎 Hobbies: Playing and watching football
+--⚽ Hobbies: Playing and watching football.
-- ⚡ Fun fact: The most common password used by computer users is "123456". 🤫
+--📫 Reach me at: aishik.mukherjee.work@gmail.com

 <!---
 aishikmukherjee/aishikmukherjee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.